atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 2. Host copies portal URL to their clipboard
 3. Host switches from Atom to third-party communication tool (e.g., Slack, IRC)
 4. Host pastes portal URL into third-party communication tool
-5. Guest clicks portal URL, and the operating systems hands control to Atom, and Atom joins the portal
+5. Guest clicks portal URL, and the operating system hands control to Atom, and Atom joins the portal

 With the ability to invite past collaborators to your portal from within Atom, we reduce the host's set-up process from 4 steps to 3 steps: